begmaroman/towns-chat-history-bot/README.md

 - Monitor OpenAI usage to stay within rate limits and quotas.

 ## TODO:
-- Monetize the bot - tip the bot to get a summary
 - Improve session management; send key solicitation request if there is no active session for a specific stream
 - Add metrics